 Why You Should Not Buy A Leap Chair

-Choosing a Leap over a Steelcase Gesture makes no sense.
+If insistent on buying an elite Steelcase chair, the Gesture makes more sense.
 On Smart Furniture, that saves you $243.
-Those savings = losing the Gesture’s mobile arms and more polished styling.
+Those savings = losing the Gesture’s more inspired, modern styling.

-Armrest functionality aside, the Leap has a more boring, cubicle-style design than the Gesture.
+In contrast, the Leap is a purely cubicle-style chair.
 Out of the box, you’re likely to marvel at its stunning build quality.
-But nothing else ‘pops’ on this chair — features and styling are both predictable.
+But nothing else ‘pops’ — features and styling are both predictable.

 Learn more: Steelcase Leap ergonomic chair review.